pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 as a triangular mesh in a Wavefront OBJ file format.

 The CSG Toolkit requires the 'io >= 2.4.12', 'statistical >= 1.4.1' and 'matgeom >= 1.2.1'
 packages to be installed.
-Reading the .obj mesh files is performed with the readObj.oct file, which should be compiled before its use (the .oct binary is provided for reference purposes) This can be compiled from the source file 'readObj.cc' from within GNU Octave environment by issuing the following command
+Reading the .obj mesh files and calculating the cross sections relies on the 'readObj' and 'slice_Mesh_Plane' functions respectively, which should be compiled before their initial use (the .oct binary files are provided for reference purposes).
+These can be compiled from their respective source file 'readObj.cc' and 'slice_Mesh_Plane.cc' from within GNU Octave environment by issuing the following commands

      mkoctfile readObj.cc
+		 mkoctfile slice_Mesh_Plane.cc

 The CSG Toolkit can be called in batch processing mode using the 'longbone_Analysis.m' script which can handle all available 3D models found in OBJ format in the working